12 classical music concerts to attend at the Southbank Centre in Autumn 2024

 Edward Gardner Conducts Rachmaninov

-#FLODOwn: The London Philharmonic Orchestra will present Rachmaninov’s The Bells, a choral symphony that explores a range of emotions from sparkling joy to deep sorrow, capturing the essence of Russia’s spirit.
+#FLODown: The London Philharmonic Orchestra will present Rachmaninov’s The Bells, a choral symphony that explores a range of emotions from sparkling joy to deep sorrow, capturing the essence of Russia’s spirit.
 Conducted by Edward Gardner and featuring the London Philharmonic Choir, this performance follows Rachmaninov’s grand piano concerto, with Leif Ove Andsnes bringing his exceptional artistry to the stage.

 Date: 28 September 2024.
 Time: 7pm.
 Location: Royal Festival Hall.
 Price: from £14.
 Book now.